RecipesLearn

 NY strip is the cheapest since it was separated from the tenderloin.

-The tenderloin is has the greatest price per lb.
+The tenderloin is the most desirable and has the greatest price per lb.

 T-bone and porterhouse steaks are more money than just an NY strip because it has part of the tenderloin.